 What’s your creative process when starting a new project?

 I find it hard to create something without a loose plan in mind.
 With the limited time I have for my hobbies and creative pursuits, I tend to research on the fly, usually on my commute to and from work by browsing Instagram, Pinterest and design blogs.

 From here I’ll basically wait until I feel excited about something I come across and then it’s full steam ahead.
 I’m extremely picky, so when I see something that interests and challenges me I can, usually, envisage the finished product pretty quickly.

 Once I have the idea, I’ll sketch the finished weave and test out the colour combinations in illustrator.

-You work full time in design, how do you find a balance between this and your handbag design work?
+You work full-time in design, how do you find a balance between this and your textile design work?

-By nature I am not a routined person, so I try extra hard to be consistent.
+By nature, I am not a routine person, so I try extra hard to be consistent.
 I lock in specific nights of the week to work on weaving and pottery.
 You have to treat your side job exactly like your main job, putting aside dedicated time is the only way to get good, consistent work done.

 Yes actually!
 I have plans to launch an online store in 2020 selling a variety of my work from weavings to pottery to photographic prints.
 I’ve bought the domain name, which is the hardest part, right? 😉

 I think most people have an idea of the perfect career, what does yours look like?

 The perfect career for me is having the benefit of doing a mixture of things.
 Ideally, I’d be working as a part-time creative project manager for an integrated design agency with a client base focused on exhibition and interior design.
 The other half of the week I would focus on my personal homewares brand, I’d use this time to create products, up-skill as much as possible, and sell my work into homeware stores throughout Australia.